-Kindly Myers Puts On A Busty Show In Sheer Lace Lingerie: ‘Warm Me Up’
+Kindly Myers Puts On A Busty Show In Semi-Sheer Lace Lingerie: 'Warm Me Up'

-Kindly Myers set Instagram on fire in the latest addition to her timeline on Wednesday morning.
-The self-proclaimed “professional smokeshow” let it all hang out, and her fans weren’t complaining.
+Kindly Myers heated up Instagram with the latest addition to her timeline on Wednesday morning.
+The self-proclaimed "professional smokeshow" let it all hang out, and her fans weren't complaining.

-The blond bombshell stunned as she put on a busty show in a skimpy bra and underwear set that was sure to send temperatures soaring.
-Her black lace bra featured a low-cut neckline that flashed her perky cleavage, as well as straps that highlighted her chest further.
+The blond bombshell stunned as she put on a busty show in a skimpy bra and panty set which was sure to send temperatures soaring.
+Her black lace bra featured a low-cut neckline which flashed her cleavage, as well as straps that highlighted her chest further.

-Her matching panties clung to her narrow hips while wrapping tightly around her petite waist.
-The undies emphasized Kindly’s muscular thighs while showing just a hint of her round booty.
-The look was completed with a garter belt that hugged her taut tummy and cast a spotlight on her rock-hard abs.
+Her matching panties clung to her curvy hips while wrapping tightly around her slim waist.
+The undies emphasized Kindly's toned thighs while showing just a hint of her round booty.
+The look was completed with a garter belt which hugged her taut tummy and cast a spotlight on her rock-hard abs.
 She added a touch of bling to the ensemble with a gold chain around her neck.

-Kindly opted to highlight her lingerie look in an open doorway.
+Kindly opted to model her lingerie look in an open doorway.
 She bent both of her arms at the elbows, placing one hand on a white French door next to her.

-The pose showcased the model’s gym-honed biceps and shoulders as she curved her back and pushed her hip out.
+The pose showcased the model's gym-honed biceps and shoulders as she arched her back and pushed her hip out.
 Her sexy stare into the camera completed the racy snap.

-In the caption of the photo, Kindly geotagged her location as Nashville, Tennessee.
-She also told her over 2.4 million followers that she needed a bit of warming up, and many seemed obliged to do so.
+Kindly geotagged her location as Nashville, Tennessee.
+In the caption, she told her over 2.4 million followers that she needed a bit of warming up, and many seemed happy to do so.

-Her long, blond hair was parted in the center.
-The locks were curled at the ends and spilled over both of her shoulders.

 "Perfection in Lingerie," declared one follower.